Belval/ML-IDS/README.md

 - Model developpement
 - Hardware implementation

+## Project structure

+This project has four folders
+- data -> Dataset(s) related to the project
+- model -> Three machine learning model that I used to get my result (structure only) + a DataManager class to turn the dataset into learnable features (KDD Cup dataset only)
+- implementation -> Empty for now, will contain the actual C++ implementation that could be deployed on the proposed x86-64 or ARM machines.
+- papers ->

 ## Data gathering

 There are a few freely available datasets that applies to the field, I could attempt to create my own set by setting up a virtual machine exposed to the Internet but it is unlikely that I will record any privilege escalation attack (or any sophisticated attacks really) only DoS, DDoS, SSH bruteforce and scans could really be recorded.